-MEMBER STATE HR, BE, HU, IE, AT, SE, RO, FI, DE, ES, SK, FR, CZ, EL, DK, NL, IT, EE, PL HR, BE, HU, IE, AT, SE, RO, FI, DE, ES, SK, FR, CZ, EL, DK, NL ,IT, EE, PL COMMISSION PROPOSAL Drafting suggestions Comments providers of intermediary services operating in several Member States.
+MEMBER STATE HR, BE, HU, IE, AT, SE, RO, FI, DE, ES, SK, FR, CZ, EL, DK, NL, IT, EE, PL, LU HR, BE, HU, IE, AT, SE, RO, FI, DE, ES, SK, FR, CZ, EL, DK, NL, IT, EE, PL, LU COMMISSION PROPOSAL Drafting suggestions Comments will entail.
+FR (Drafting): 1.
+[Joint investigations] Digital Services Coordinators may have the right to participate in joint investigations, which may be coordinated with the support of the Board, with regard to matters covered by this Regulation, concerning providers of intermediary services operating in several Member States.
 The Digital Services Coordinator of establishment shall invite the Digital Services Coordinators of those Member States to take part in the joint investigations and shall respond promptly to any request from a Digital Services Coordinator to participate.
+The article could advantageously address what kind of joint investigations could be carried out.
+NL (Comments): What does 'coordinated with the support of the board' mean?
+Will there be one MS the coordinator, or will/can COM take that role?
 Will DSCs that are involved in such a joint investigation, be able to share relevant data?
-Such joint investigations are without prejudice EL (Drafting): DK (Comments): to the tasks and powers of the participating Digital Coordinators and the requirements applicable to the performance of those tasks and exercise of those powers provided in this Regulation.
+Such joint investigations are without prejudice to the tasks and powers of the participating Digital Coordinators and the requirements applicable to the performance of those tasks and exercise of those powers provided in this Regulation.
 The participating Digital Services Coordinators shall make the results of the joint investigations available to other Digital Services Coordinators, the Commission and the Board through the system provided for in Article 67 for the fulfilment of their respective tasks under this Regulation.
-Such joint investigations are without prejudice to the tasks and powers of the participating competent authorities Digital Coordinators and the requirements applicable to the performance of those tasks and exercise of those powers provided in this Regulation.
-The participating authorities Digital Services Coordinators shall make the results of the joint investigations available to all other competent authories Digital Services Coordinators, the Commission and the Board through the system provided for in Article 67 for the fulfilment of their respective tasks under this Regulation It could be stated more clearly, what powers the Digital Services Coordinators have when they conduct the joint investigations.
+EL (Drafting): Such joint investigations are without prejudice to the tasks and powers of the participating competent authorities Digital Coordinators and the requirements applicable to the performance of those tasks and exercise of those powers provided in this Regulation.
+The participating authorities Digital Services Coordinators shall make the results of the joint investigations available to all other competent authories Digital Services Coordinators, the Commission and the Board through the system provided for in Article 67 for the fulfilment of their respective tasks DK (Comments): It could be stated more clearly, what powers the Digital Services Coordinators have when they conduct the joint investigations.
 For example whether the Digital Services Coordinators can conduct on-site inspections and request documents from intermediary services that are not established in their Member States.
 Further, it is unclear if the DSC from the Member State where the intermediary service is established, is required to participate in the joint investigation.
-That should be clarified as well in order to ensure legal clarity about the roles and the DSC's opportunity to influence the FR (Drafting): Such joint investigations are without prejudice to the tasks and powers of the participating Digital Coordinators and the requirements applicable to the performance of those tasks and exercise of those powers provided in this investigations.
+That should be clarified as well in order to ensure